Pickup Simulation With An Audio Transformer

 This circuit even has a small gain on it.

-Besides all that rigmarole, practical experience proved that the transformer is susceptible to hum intrusion.
+Besides all that superfluous rigmarole, practical experience proved that the transformer is susceptible to hum intrusion.
 However, this can be remedied by a 90° flip of the casing or the hum source.

 So I will not likely use this circuit in a future build.
 Fortunately, even on an existing board, the whole arrangement is easily replaced by a 10k resistor or something in that range.
 From now on, you will look differently at that humble resistor.